Kivutha Kibwana

 Kivutha Kibwana (born June 13, 1954) is a Kenyan politician and human rights activist.
 He was Minister for Defence, Minister for Environment and a former member of parliament for the Makueni Constituency.
 He is also a former advisor to President Mwai Kibaki.
 Prof. Kibwana's second term as the first Governor of Makueni County ended in 2022.

 Early life and education

 Kibwana was born in 1954 in Mwanyani, a remote part located in Nzaui District, Makueni County.

 He studied at Nduundune Primary School.
 He later attended Machakos School (1969-1973) for his O’ and A’ Levels.
 He obtained a bachelor's degree in law (Upper Second Class Honours) from the University of Nairobi in 1976 and a Master of Law.
 He also went to the University of London and George Washington University.
-He graduated from Harvard University with a LLM in June 1984.
+He graduated from Harvard University with an LLM in June 1984.
 He later studied Master of Theology in Mission Studies (MTh) at the Africa International University, Nairobi.